qteatime/kate/docs/installation.md

 Kate is a fantasy hand-held console, the primary form of distribution is as an emulator.
 You can install the emulator program in any of your devices and run any Kate cartridge in it.
 The big advantage of Kate over native executables is that all cartridges run in a sandbox, and thus can't damage your device, even if they turn out to be malicious.

 The easiest way of trying out Kate is to use the online emulator.
 Just open https://kate.qteati.me in a modern browser in your device and install some cartridges in it.
-Kate is tested on and supports the latest versions of Chrome (desktop and Android), Edge, Opera, Firefox, and Safari.
-If you're using iOS, Safari is the recommended browser, as other browsers have restricted capabilities there.
+Kate is tested on and supports the latest versions of Chrome (desktop and Android), Edge, Opera, and Firefox.

+> **NOTE**<br>
+> Kate does not fully work in iOS Safari currently, as the browser lacks many of the APIs Kate depends on.
+Once Apple implements these APIs, Kate should work on newer versions of Safari as well.

 If you would like to use Kate for more than just trying a couple of games, there are a few different options offered, each comes with different trade-offs in terms of security and effort.